-- about the beginnings of the business
+- the beginnings of the business

-- about the largest investment it handled
+- the largest investment it handled

 Reliable and trustworthy company should not have the slightest problem answering the above questions.
 If the answers are inconsistent, it may signal that you should think hard about cooperation, and indeed further “screen” the company beforehand with the help of other sources.

 Check us out!
 Get expert advice from our business consultant and technologist.
 We will answer any of your questions.
 Save your time and money!Book a project consultation